No. 49 Squadron RAF

 No. 49 Squadron was a squadron of the Royal Air Force formed during World War I, re-formed in the build up to World War II, and later took part in the Cold War.

 The unit is noted for its role in the British atomic and hydrogen bomb programmes.
-During Operation Buffalo in 1956, a Vickers Valiant from the squadron became the first British aircraft to drop a live atomic bomb.
-A year later, the squadron was entrusted with the task of dropping hydrogen bombs in Operation Grapple.
+All eight British nuclear weapons that were ever detonated after being dropped from an aircraft were dropped by Vickers Valiants of No. 49 Squadron.
+During Operation Buffalo in 1956, a Valiant from the unit became the first British aircraft to drop a live atomic bomb, and a year later, the unit was entrusted with the task of dropping hydrogen bombs in Operation Grapple.

 History

 The squadron was formed in April 1916 at Swingate Down, near Dover, Kent, flying BE.2c, R.E.7 and DH.4 aircraft.
 In November 1917, the squadron deployed to France and their first operation was in the Battle of Cambrai.
 When the First World War ended, 49 Squadron became part of the occupying forces and disbanded in Germany in July 1919.

 The squadron was reformed in February 1936 from 'C' flight of No. 18 Squadron at RAF Bircham Newton, flying Hawker Hind aircraft.
 After relocating to RAF Scampton in 1938, they became the first operational squadron to receive Handley Page Hampden bombers.